MechWolf/MechWolf/docs/source/index.rst

     # define the mixer
     mixer = mw.TMixer()

 That wasn't too bad!
 Just as putting vessels and pumps on a lab bench doesn't actually do anything, we're going to need to tell MechWolf what the configuration of the components is.
-The :literal:`\`` s are there to surround chemical names that we want resolved; we'll see how that works shortly.
+The :literal:`\`` symbols are there to surround chemical names that we want resolved; we'll see how that works shortly.

 We can do this by creating an :class:`~mechwolf.Apparatus` object.
 To add connections between components, we need to tell MechWolf three things: where the connection is from,